Meet Our Staff

 Staff Counselor with a Focus on Serving BIPOC and LGBTQIA+ Students

-Presenting concerns I specialize in: Over time, I have developed an emphasis in working with BIPOC community members, gender expansive/trans community members, first generation college students, young/emerging adults, multicultural identity development, gender identity/expression development, disordered eating, life transitions, neurodiverse individuals (ADHD, ASD, Complex PTSD, etc), relational distress, grief/loss, trauma (including historical, generational, and institutional trauma), and sexual health.
+Presenting concerns I specialize in: Over time, I have developed an emphasis in working with BIPOC community members, gender expansive/trans community members, first generation college students, young/emerging adults, multicultural identity development, gender identity/expression development, disordered eating, life transitions, couples/family related concerns, neurodiverse individuals (ADHD, ASD, Complex PTSD, etc), relational distress, sexual health related concerns, grief/loss, trauma (including historical, generational, and institutional trauma), and sexual health.
+I identify as a neurodivergent affirming provider, which means I approach presenting concerns with a strengths/abilities perspective as opposed to a more pathologizing conceptualization of how the brain works!
+Lastly, I have knowledge and comfortability attending to the process of seeking out gender affirming care so if this is something you're wondering about, ask away!

-Counseling Style: My counseling style is trauma informed, sex-positive, and anti-oppressive with foundations in intersectional feminist theory, relational cultural theory, time-limited psychodynamic therapy, and developmental psychology.
+Counseling Style: My counseling style is trauma informed, sex-positive, and anti-oppressive with foundations in intersectional feminist theory, neurodivergent affirming framework, relational cultural theory, somatic based therapy, and developmental psychology.
 Some of my passions lie in working with body image concerns, mixed identity exploration, grief/loss, somatic experiencing of trauma, disordered eating, complex PTSD, burn out and neurodiversity.

 Education and Professional Background: I am a licensed, trauma-informed therapist who holds a Masters of Arts degree in Counseling Psychology from the program at the University of St. Thomas.
 I have completed various practicum experiences in university counseling, community mental health (including intensive outpatient facilities and substance use treatment), and neuropsychological assessment (ADHD & Mild/Major Cognitive Impairment).
-Lastly, I have additional experience in group counseling, EDI, social justice and case management type work.
+Lastly, I have additional experience in group counseling, equity, diversity and inclusion focuses, social justice, consultation and case management type work.

 Greg Sawyer, M.A.